Knysna: Climate

-Knysna has an oceanic climate (Cfb in the Köppen climate classification).
-Summers are warm and winters mild.
+Knysna has a warm oceanic climate (Cfb in the Köppen climate classification).
+Summers are warm and are winters mild.
 During the summer, the average maximum temperature reaches about 25 °C and rarely goes above 30 °C. The average maximum temperature during the winter months ranges in the area of 17 °C to 18 °C. Knysna has one of the richest rainfall percentages in South Africa with the wettest time of year being from October to November.
 Knysna stays green in all seasons, and its temperate climate makes it a tourist destination all year round.